 WHO WE ARE

-We are a team of scientists and students mainly from the Faculty of Tropical AgriSciences Czech University of Life Sciences Prague (CULS Prague).
-Our work is closely connected with the largest antelope of the world, Western Derby eland, living in West African Senegal.
-There are only 300 Western Derby elands remaining right here in Senegal and nowhere else in the world.
-Their future depends solely on our Czech-Senegalese cooperation and help of our partners.
-We dedicated to the conservation of this species.
-We are the Derbianus Conservation.
+We are a team of experts, scientists and students based on the Faculty of Tropical AgriSciences at the Czech University of Life Sciences Prague (CZU Prague).
+Our work is closely connected with the fate of the largest antelope of the world, the Western Derby eland.

 NGO Executive Committee